 ETP CEO Kelcy Warren has paid a pretty penny to maintain relationships with powerful Texas politicians, including former Texas Gov. Rick Perry — whom ETP now showcases on the company’s board of directors.
 Warren was one of the top two backers of Perry’s super PAC supporting his second unsuccessful presidential bid this election cycle, giving more than $6 million to the Opportunity and Freedom PAC — 24 times his previous contribution of $250,000 to another PAC backing Perry’s 2012 presidential bid, according to the Center for Responsive Politics.

-Moreover, Texans for Public Justice has noted that Warren and his company’s PAC has given more than $223,000 in campaign donations to the three Republicans on the Texas Railroad Commission, the state’s corporate-captured regulatory commission.
+Moreover, Texans for Public Justice has noted that Warren and his company’s PAC has given more than $223,000 in campaign donations to the three Republicans on the Texas Railroad Commission, the state’s oil and gas regulatory commission.

-Warren has also given more than $500,000 to the state’s current Gov. Greg Abbott during his gubernatorial campaign, and a combined $30,000 to Abbot’s 2006 and 2010 campaigns for state attorney general, according to the Texas Ethics Commission.
+Warren has also given more than $500,000 to the state’s current governor, Greg Abbott, during his gubernatorial campaign, and a combined $30,000 to Abbott’s 2006 and 2010 campaigns for state attorney general, according to the Texas Ethics Commission.